How often have you noticed roaches in your house and drummed up ways to kill and eliminate them instantly?

 Diatomaceous earth is in the form of rock powder with abrasive and absorbent properties.

-The pest when comes in contact with it dies as a result of dehydration; the exoskeleton is cut by the abrasive powder and water from the pest’s body is absorbed by it thus killing roaches instantly.
+The pest when it comes in contact with it dies as a result of dehydration; the abrasive powder cuts the exoskeleton, and water from the pest’s body is absorbed by it, thus killing roaches instantly.

 How To Use Diatomaceous Earth